Oxford Common File Layout

 Launched: 2017

-Record Updated: Apr 19, 2024
+Record Updated: Oct 04, 2024

-Standard, specification, or protocol
+Standard, specification or protocol

 This Oxford Common File Layout (OCFL) specification describes an application-independent approach to the storage of digital information in a structured, transparent, and predictable manner.
 It is designed to promote long-term object management best practices within digital repositories.